Building a future grounded in respect

 I’m a researcher.
 Can I visit the collection?

-The Burke Museum actively encourages research on all of its collections.
+The Burke Museum actively encourages research in all of the collections.
 Interested researchers should contact us to obtain information on available collections, the research process and to schedule an appointment to discuss an individual research plan.

 All researchers will be required to complete a Research Request Form (PDF) detailing their project and agree to all listed conditions of access.
 A one-page description of the proposed research must also be submitted along with the form.